How to Stop Bleeding From a Gunshot

 General Guidelines for Stopping a Gunshot Bleed

-Regardless of where the wound is located, there are certain things you need to do right away in the event of a gunshot injury:
+Regardless of where the wound is located, there are several things you need to do right away to increase survival in the event of a gunshot injury:

 A gunshot wound can cause severe internal injuries, potentially causing breathing difficulties, heart issues, and low blood pressure.
 If the victim is unconscious and not breathing, begin CPR.